informatics-isi-edu/ermrestjs/docs/user-docs/mustache-templating.md

  - `full_name`: the full_name of the identity (if present)
  - `id`: the id of the group or identity
  - `identities`: the identities array of the current identity (if present)
  - `type`: the type of the entry (`identity` or `globus_group`).
 The type is set as a `globus_group` if the display_name is defined and the id is NOT in the list of identities associated with the logged in user.
 The type is set as an `identity` if the id is in the list of identities associated with the logged in user (`client.identities`).
+Otherwise, no type will be set.
  - `webpage`: If the `type` is set to `globus_group`, the webpage is then set to the globus group page.
 If the globus group id is "https://auth.globus.org/ff766864-a03f-11e5-b097-22000aef184d", then the webpage will be created by extracting the id value and setting it like "https://app.globus.org/groups/ff766864-a03f-11e5-b097-22000aef184d/about".